Project Context (auto-generated by Pathmode)

 - Input validation with Zod on every API boundary

 Cursor reads your code perfectly.
-But code doesn't say why it exists.
+But code doesn't say why it exists — which user pain matters, what done means, what must not break.

 Cursor alone